HomeHow Litigation Costs Behave > When switching becomes harder over time

 Positions are taken.

-The structure does not prevent change.
+The structure does not prevent switching.

-But it does not maintain all options equally over time.
+It does not maintain all options equally over time.

 Mechanism